chriscodes01/Web-App-Portfolio/README.md

 A major project, this web game app combines Fantasy Football and Valorant together.

 ### Wiki
-A minor project, his web app acts as a mini-clone to Wikipedia.
+A minor project, this web app acts as a mini-clone to Wikipedia.